JonBergman/jonbergman.github.io/_experiences/storyline.markdown

 All data collection was still being done on paper!
 The audio was transcribed using powerpoint and printed on paper for sorting.
 This was not a sustainable way to share, store, or search the data.

 I was hired to create an online application that would allow Storyline to perform their whole process online.
+This included building a user driven platform where people could view and create new data, sort and document insights, and print data-driven quotes using templates created for each project.

 ![Project home](/assets/images/experiences/storyline/home.png)